sqrlwallet/cryptomarketplace/README.md

 # Ripework - Digital Marketplace

 ## 🎯 Project Overview
-Ripework is a premium digital marketplace for buying and selling crypto assets with secure payments on the Avalanche C-Chain using USDC.
+Ripework is a premium digital marketplace for buying and selling crypto assets with secure payments on Base Mainnet using USDC.

 ## ✨ Key Features